-For more information on forming Committees see pages 43-46 of CAO's Governance Guide.
+For more information on forming Committees see pages 43-46 of the CAO Guide to Governing Condos.

 Conflict Prevention and Management

 The board and especially the board president play a central role creating a harmonious climate in the condo community.